DomainDrivenArchitecture/dda-masto-embed/README.md

 ## In brief

-dda-masto-embed embedd either your timeline or answers to an specific post on your website.
+dda-masto-embed embedd either your timeline or answers to a specific post on your website.
 * Uses JS, **no intermediate server** required,
 * in answer mode you can decide to show only favorited answers in order to do upfront moderation
-* example for embedding a timeline at [meissa-gmbh.de/news](https://meissa-gmbh.de/pages/news/)
+* example for embedding a timeline at [meissa.de/news](https://meissa.de/news/)
-* example for embedding answers to a specific post at [meissa-gmbh.de/sustainibility_microplastic](https://meissa-gmbh.de/pages/about_meissa/gemeinwohl/sustainability_microplastic/)
+* example for embedding answers to a specific post at [meissa.de/sustainibility_microplastic](https://meissa.de/about-meissa/03plastik-aktion/)
 * Download latest version at:
   * [dda-masto-embed.js](https://domaindrivenarchitecture.org/downloads/dda-masto-embed.js)
   * [dda-masto-embed.js.sha256](https://domaindrivenarchitecture.org/downloads/dda-masto-embed.js.sha256)
   * [dda-masto-embed.js.sha512](https://domaindrivenarchitecture.org/downloads/dda-masto-embed.js.sha512)
 * It is **OpenSource** - published under the Apache License, Version 2.0

+### css and html as base

+Uses a generalized HTML structure with descriptive classes and css grid for styling.
+Re-styling your timeline should now be a breeze.

 ## Development & mirrors
 Development happens at: https://repo.prod.meissa.de/meissa/dda-masto-embed